AA Groundworkers.png

 Occupational Relevance

-Any persons who may encounter asbestos containing materials during their day to day work activities whilst undertaking ground work activities.
+Any persons who may encounter asbestos containing materials during their day-to-day work activities whilst undertaking groundwork activities.
 This would normally include, but is not limited to:

 Site investigation engineers, utilities installation and maintenance engineers, ground works operatives, including ground drilling and manual excavations, fencing installation, on site remediation and waste disposal, or any other persons likely to disturb asbestos containing materials as defined in CAR 2012 and JIWG CAR-SOIL 2016.